 So we did the ‘hug’ bit and the ‘when did you decide’ bit, and talked until quarter after six when I decided I’d better leave to go home.
 I had some homework due the next day, and I wanted to finish it before dinner.

 When I got home I walked into the kitchen, as usual.
 Mom was getting dinner ready.

 “What’s for dinner?”
 I asked.

-“Meatloaf, mashed potatoes and gravy, green beans, and a salad.
+“Meatloaf, mashed potatoes and gravy, broccoli, and a salad.
 Would you like a snack now?"

 “No, I think I’m good.”

 She looked at me like I’d said something illogical.

 At dinner my dad asked about my morning practice session.